 Inventors: Annette Govindarajan, Jesus Pineda, Michael Purcell, John Breier

-Overview: There is a crucial need for autonomous larval sampling that can respond to environmental sensors to provide adaptive sampling.
+Overview: There is a crucial need for autonomous larval sampling that can respond to environmental sensors to provide an adaptive sampling.
 The SUPR-REMUS incorporates a high-volume in situ sampling system with an autonomous underwater vehicle to collect samples at various depths and over specified distances while providing information on a variety of environmental parameters such as temperature, salinity, circulation.
 Samples may be immediately preserved within the system for later genetic analysis.

 Technology: The system employs the highly adaptive REMUS vehicle to autonomously navigate a programmed trajectory through the water column and rapidly capture discrete samples of microorganisms and particles using a modifiable filtration mechanism.
 Each sample is sealed and may be preserved with a preservative if desired.
-Environmental parameters are concurrently measured at the time of sampling to provide a high comprehensive representation of the sample state.
+Environmental parameters are concurrently measured at the time of sampling to provide a highly comprehensive representation of the sample state.